KhoiNguyenLeQuang/MSP-430-human-reaction-test-project/README.md

 ## Pinout & Wiring Guide

 **⚠️ IMPORTANT: Hardware Conflict Avoidance**
-Because the LCD requires 8 data lines, all of Port 1 (`P1.0` - `P1.7`) is dedicated to the LCD.
-Do not use the Launchpad's onboard LEDs (which are hardwired to P1.0 and P1.6), as this will cause the LCD to crash or display garbage text.

 ### LCD Connections
 | LCD Pin | MSP430 Pin | Function |